dappsnation/akita-ng-fire/doc/authentication/api.md

 The `FireAuthService` helps you manage roles for your user.

 ### Custom User Claims
-For user specific roles you might want to update the `CustomUserClaims` :
+For roles specific to the user you might want to update the `CustomUserClaims` :

 First update your state :
 ```typescript